vijayrajpanchal44/Solidity--Practice/README.md

 # Units and Globally Available Variables - Solidity
+There are special variables and functions which always exist in the global namespace and are mainly used to provide information about the blockchain or are general-use utility functions.
 ## Special Variables and Functions

 | No. | **Status** |     **Global Variables**    | **Return Type** |